 Are you looking for a hard to find battery cable?
 And you don’t want to pay a couple hundred for a flimsy cable from the dealer?
 Are you tired of poor quality auto stores battery cables?

-Wouldn’t it be nice if that big block V8 or diesel in your favorite car, truck, boat or RV cranked over a little easier?
+Wouldn’t it be nice if that big-block V8 or diesel in your favorite car, truck, boat or RV cranked over a little easier?
 Do you want the best?
-Well, you’ve come to the right place!

 I think we build the best aftermarket cables available.
-I started building battery cables for heavy equipment and my own trucks over 20 years ago.
+I started building battery wires for heavy equipment and my own trucks over 20 years ago.

 Below I have provided an overview of the difference between the “standard” cables and our Custom Battery Cables.